PANDA CORNER

 • Layer hydrating products

-• Don't forget eye area
+• Don’t forget the eye area

 • Protect with SPF daily